+1 Yes (ASK TO SPEAK TO THEM)

+2 No. customer is best contact.

+Arrange CB

+, 0

-DI.
-IS there io knows about your nome senergy use and energy bins.
-1 Yes (ASK TO SPEAK TO THEM) Continue with S2 or arrange CB 2 No, customer is best contact Arrange CB 88 Refused Thank & terminate
+2 No, customer is best contact Arrange CB

+88 Refused Thank & terminate

 S2.
-I am calling because our records show that your household is participating in Avista's Rate Discount Program, which means that you receive a discount on your [FUEL TYPE] bill each month.: Are you aware that you are enrolled in this discount program?
+I am calling because our records show that your household is participating in Avista's Rate Discount Program, which means that you receive a discount on your [FUEL TYPE] bill each month. : Are you aware that you are enrolled in this discount program?

 1 Yes Continue

-2 No knowledge of program Thank you and terminate call
+2 No know ledge of program Thank you and terminate call

 3 No longer in program Thank you and terminate call

 88 Refused Thank you and terminate call

 99 Don't know Thank you and terminate call